 5. If the primary MC service server determines that the IOPS MC connectivity function is active, it sends a MC IOPS notification to the MC service client 2 in proximity of the active IOPS MC system coverage.
 This information can be used by the MC service user to become aware of the active IOPS MC connectivity function.
 Hence, the MC service user might decide to not move into the IOPS MC system coverage or to improve the switching time between the systems.
 Also, the MC service user can be aware of the potential availability of MC service users or active MC service groups on the IOPS MC connectivity function.

-NOTE 2: The MC IOPS notification can be sent on an MBMS bearer configured within the proximity of the active IOPS MC system to target multiple MC service users.
+NOTE 2: The MC IOPS notification can be sent on a broadcast/multicast session configured within the proximity of the active IOPS MC system to target multiple MC service users.
 In this case, information about the active MC service IDs and MC service group IDs is not included in the MC IOPS notification.